gpac/gpac/README.md

 ## gpac
 As of version 0.9.0, GPAC includes a filter engine in charge of stream management and used by most applications in GPAC - [check this](https://github.com/gpac/gpac/wiki/Rearchitecture) for more dicussion on how this impacts MP4Box and MP4Client.
-The gpac application is a direct interface to the filter engine of GPAC, allowing any combinaison of filers not enabled by other applications.
+The gpac application is a direct interface to the filter engine of GPAC, allowing any combinaison of filters not enabled by other applications.
 See `gpac -h`, `man gpac`, `man gpac-filters` or [our wiki](https://github.com/gpac/gpac/wiki/Filters) for more details.

 # Roadmap